 Growth Trends in the Food Box Market

-As we delve into the booming UK food box market, it’s essential to understand the remarkable growth trends that have propelled it to new heights.
 In just a year, the revenue from meal kits in the UK skyrocketed from 1.25 million USD in 2021 to an astonishing 1.5 billion USD in 2022.
-This meteoric rise shows no signs of slowing down, with forecasts indicating continued growth in the coming years.

 So, what’s driving this massive surge in demand for meal kits?
 A combination of factors can be attributed to this success, including convenience, variety, and consumers’ increasing desire for healthier, home-cooked meals.